pnp/pnpcore/docs/using-the-sdk/admin-sharepoint-apps.md

 await app.InstallAsync();
 ```

+> [!Important]
-> ***Important.*** Install operation is context-specific.
+> Install operation is context-specific.
 It means that you should use the `PnPContext` instance from the corresponding site to install the app to that site.

 ### Upgrade an app